-Bird Flight takes its title from a series of paintings by the Austrian artist Erika Giovanna Klien (1900-1957), in which the flight of birds is expressed through movement and light, which are central themes in her art.
-Overlooked by the history of art like many other twentieth century female artists, and included in Lea Vergine’s The Other Half of the Avant-Garde, published in the 1980s, Klein was one of the most interesting exponents of the Kinetism movement, founded by Franz Cizek in Vienna after the First World War.
+Bird Flight takes its title from a series of pictorial works created by the Austrian artist Erika Giovanna Klien (1900-1957), in which the flight of birds is expressed through movement and light, central themes of her artistic practice.
+Neglected by the history of art like many other artists of the twentieth century, part of the other half of the avant-garde theorized by Lea Vergine in the eighties, Klein was one of the most interesting exponents of the Kinetic movement, founded in Vienna by Franz Cizek after the Great War.

-“The word Avant-garde itself comes directly from bellicose, military jargon – points out Bart van der Heide - and it defines the perennial need for change and radical renewal typical of Modernism.
-All the same, change does not always have to be necessarily violent.
-The vision of Erika Giovanna Klien and the Kinetists opens the way to an alternative concept of change that is not activated at the expense of others.
-Radical in their own way, the Kinetists state that change comes from within and is based on the fundamental effect of the human experience. "
+“The word Avant-garde comes directly from military and war jargon - underlines Bart van der Heide - and defines the permanent need for radical change and renewal characteristic of Modernism.
+However, change does not always and necessarily have to happen in a violent way.
+The thought of Erika Giovanna Klien and the Cinetisti paves the way for an alternative conception of change that does not take place at the expense of others.
+Radical in their own way, the CInetists nevertheless assert that change comes from within and that it is based on the fundamental effect of human experience. "

-Alongside loans from the collections of the Belvedere Wien, the Vienna University of Applied Arts, the Wien Museum and the Eccel Kreuzer Museum in Bolzano, Bird Flight displays works from the 1920s by Max Oppenheimer, Ludwig Hirschfeld-Mack, Elisabeth Karlinsky and Fortunato Depero , the 1960s by Dadamaino, Mark Adrian, Otto Piene, Günther Uecker and Alberto Biasi, and works by Eva Schlegel, Spencer Finch, Ceal Floyer, Benjamin Tomasi and Liliana Moro from the end of the 1990s.
+The utopias associated with the theme of flight converge in the exhibition with two pillars of modern and contemporary art - movement and light - both at the center of Klien's visionary artistic practice, of which the exhibition does not limit itself to narrating and exhibiting the work .
+In fact, Bird Flight puts the Austrian artist's works in dialogue with some light and kinetic works from the Museion collection, including four early works by Klien, with the aim of making his personal contribution to the Avant-garde visible, making its actuality and influence on subsequent generations.
+Alongside loans from the collections of Belvedere Wien, the Vienna University of Applied Arts, the Wien Museum and the Eccel Kreuzer Museum in Bolzano, Bird Flight exhibits works from the 1920s by Max Oppenheimer, Ludwig Hirschfeld-Mack, Elisabeth Karlinsky and Fortunato Depero , from the 1960s by Dadamaino, Mark Adrian, Otto Piene, Günther Uecker and Alberto Biasi, and works by Eva Schlegel, Spencer Finch, Ceal Floyer, Benjamin Tomasi and Liliana Moro made from the late 1990s.

 With the generous support of the Austrian Cultural Forum Milan